 The characteristics of Edge Microgateway-aware proxies are:

 - They provide Edge Microgateway with two key pieces of information: a base path and target URL.

 - They must point to HTTP target endpoints.
 The backend target cannot be a Node.js app referenced by a ScriptTarget element in the TargetEndpoint definition.
 See the preceding note for more information.

 - The proxy names must be prefixed with

 edgemicro_.
 For example:

-- Like with any API proxy on Edge, Edge Microgateway proxies can be bundled into products and associated with developer apps.
+- They can be bundled into products and associated with developer apps.

-- Edge Microgateway proxies cannot be traced using the Apigee Edge Trace tool.
+- They cannot be traced using the Apigee Edge Trace tool.